rust-lang/rust/src/doc/rustc-dev-guide/src/conventions.md

 If you want to use format-on-save in your editor, the pinned version of `rustfmt` is built under `build/<target>/stage0/bin/rustfmt`.
-You'll have to pass the <!-- date-check: April 2022 --> `--edition=2021` argument yourself when calling `rustfmt` directly.
+You'll have to pass the <!-- date-check: nov 2022 --> `--edition=2021` argument yourself when calling `rustfmt` directly.

 [fmt]: https://github.com/rust-dev-tools/fmt-rfcs